|

 While it's true that computers

-sometimes break down for no reason, most problems have something to do with
+sometimes break down for no reason, many problems have something to do with

 new hardware or software and occur shortly after installation.
-I am amazed by
+Try

 USB devices are a